The Call of Cthulhu Failure part 1 - The God that Failed

 In 2005, Call of Cthulhu: Dark Corners of the Earth was released on the Xbox console and re-released on the PC in 2006.
 From the time of development to release, this game went through 3 different publishers: Bethesda was the primary publisher, while 2K Games did the Xbox distribution and Ubisoft worked on the PC distribution in Europe.
 For those who don't pay attention to games and their development, that's a bad sign.
 Any time a game changes hands--be it developer, distributor, or publisher--visions about how the game should function clash.
 Any time a game takes more than 3 years (this took 6) to develop is also typically a bad sign as it indicates that there are issues in development or changes that need to be made.
 It's not always a nail in the coffin, however, as Resident Evil 4, also a strong Lovecraftian entry, took a while to be made itself and is regarded as one of the best games ever.

-Other games that were available at that time of DCotE's release had similar limitations, gameplay mechanics, and game design to along with their own Lovecraftian themes, but they managed to pull it off well then and can still hold up in their own respects by today's standards.
-Silent Hill1 and 2 were released well before Dark Corners of the Earth and I find both of them immensely more enjoyable.
+Other games that were available at the time of DCotE's release had similar limitations, gameplay mechanics, and game design along with their own Lovecraftian themes, but they managed to pull it off well then and can still hold up in their own respects by today's standards.
+Silent Hill 1 and 2 were released well before Dark Corners of the Earth and I find both of them immensely more enjoyable.

 Silent Hill 1